|

 best uniforms.
 As a result, these

-could possibly be considered their “dress” versions of insignia, as
+could possibly be considered their “dress” versions of insignia,

-formal dress. |
+and formal dress. |

 |